tcough99/bamazon-real/README.md

 ![image](https://user-images.githubusercontent.com/52939962/68343867-cc9dcf00-00bb-11ea-9b80-87aabf638be2.png)

 Because it was a valid request, bamazon tells me the purchase was a success and lets me know the final price.
 It then decreases the inventory by the amount previously purchased moving forward.

+To view my full portfolio, you can go to https://tcough99.github.io/New-Portfolio/.